Glimesh/api-docs/content/docs/api/API Explorer.md

 ### Glimesh Collection

 If you downloaded the Glimesh Collection this will be a very fast setup.
-Drag the folder directly into the editor.
+Drag the file directly into the editor.
 This will import all our requests and our environment variables.

-First we need to setup our variables to authenticate our requests.
+First we need to set up our variables to authenticate our requests.
 On the top left select the "no environment" button.
 Then "manage environments" .
 Add your client ID / secret to their matching values.
 If you do not yet have an ID you can get one by creating a dev app.

 ![img](https://i.imgur.com/iwfuVTa.png)

 Insomnia will automatically run the auth request now that the variables are filled in.

-The folder contains a few common requests.
+The file contains a few common requests.
 To test one, click on the request.
 Then select the send button.
 Your response will appear on the right.

 ![example query](https://i.imgur.com/gM3Mi8f.png)

-All the requests in this folder have the auth header.
+All the requests in this file have the auth header.
 If you make a new request you will have to add it yourself.
-Simple have the header name  as "Authorization" and the value your *access_token* environment variable (ctrl+space to view env variables).
+Simply have the header name  as "Authorization" and the value your *access_token* environment variable (ctrl+space to view env variables).
 You can use the *default_url* variable for the URL.

 ![Header example](https://i.imgur.com/PoJqnn7.png)